arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 Here's the catch: are you ready to bet that if 2 things are marked as *not equal* by that function are in fact *not equal*?

-The problem arises from the following observation: provided that 2 *functions* (propositions) are equal, in many programming languages it is way tougher to prove that, compared to how easy it is to prove that two *values* are equal.
+The problem arises from the following observation.
+Compared to equality of values, equality of functions is way more complicated.
+Provided that 2 *functions* (2 propositions) are equal, in many programming languages it is almost impossible to prove that they are equal.
 Take the following:

 ```csharp
 bool Or1(bool a, bool b) => a || b;
 bool Or2(bool a, bool b) => b || a;
 ```

-`equals` fails to prove they are equal, but in fact they are.
+`equals` fails to prove they express the same.
 The same would happen for logic statements such as:

 ```
 Proposition 1: "All humans are mortal."